• Skip to primary navigation

 Chantilly frosting is stabilized with mascarpone and cream cheese, making it thicker and longer-lasting than standard whipped cream.

 Looking for other frostings?
+My apple cider cream cheese frosting is a hit.
 Try my whipped peanut butter frosting or my American buttercream frosting.
+This frosting works great with my simple cupcake recipe too!

 FAQ's